Vegan Caramel Tart

 The next step is to prepare your shortcrust pastry for the base.

-To do this, add 215g of all-purpose flour to a bowl.
+To do this, add 215g of plain flour to a bowl.
 Then add 135g of vegan margarine into the bowl and rub it into the flour until you have a mixture that resembles breadcrumbs.
-Use the spreadable type of vegan margarine for best results (not the block style).
+Use the spreadable type of vegan margarine for best results (not the blocky type).

 Now add 1 tablespoon of ice cold water into the bowl and mix until it starts to stick together.
 Then use your hands to gently press it together into a ball of dough.

 Wrap the dough in plastic wrap and place it in the fridge to chill for 30 minutes.

 Preheat your oven to 200°C/400°F (or 180°C/350°F if using a fan or convection oven).

 Remove the dough from the fridge and gently press it in your hands to get rid of any cracks, being careful not to overwork it.

 On a floured surface, roll the dough in a rectangle shape until it’s around the same size as your baking tray.
 You can cut the edges using a knife if you don’t quite get a rectangle shape.

 Place the dough into the tray then press it into the corners and sides, making sure it’s evenly spread.

 Dock the dough in the baking tray by poking small holes into it using a fork.
 It’s best to do this over the whole bottom edge of your base.
 Docking the dough prevents it from puffing up while baking and keeps it flat for adding the filling.

 While the pastry is cooling, you can start to prepare the caramel filling.

-Measure out 3 tablespoons of cornflour, 375ml of soy milk, 120g of soft light brown sugar, 1 tablespoon of vanilla extract and 3 tablespoons of vegan margarine (melted after measuring).
+Measure out 3 tablespoons of cornflour, 375ml of soy milk, 120g of soft light brown sugar, 1 tablespoon of vanilla extract and 3 tablespoons of melted vegan margarine.